El Paso Scottish Rite

 The Sphinx

-Each sphinx is 10 feet long and weighs 4,000 pounds.
-The official dedication took place at the Scottish Rite Reunion on October 20, 1966.
+Each sphinx measures approximately ten feet in length and weighs nearly 4,000 pounds.
+The official dedication ceremony was held during the Scottish Rite Reunion on October 20, 1966.

-Of the nine Scottish Rite Bodies in Texas, El Paso was the first one to have sphinxes, and they subsequently arranged for a pair to be given by the El Paso Bodies to the Waco Consistory.
+Among the nine Scottish Rite Bodies in Texas, El Paso was the first to feature sphinx sculptures.
+In a gesture of fraternal generosity, the El Paso Bodies later facilitated the gifting of a pair to the Waco Consistory.

-The El Paso Scottish Rite sphinxes are the largest single-cast terra cotta sculptures in the world.
-Terra Cotta is a clay-based, waterproof, fired, and unglazed ceramic.
-These were based on the sphinxes outside the Scottish Rite Temple in Washington, D.C.
+These monumental works are recognized as the largest single-cast terra cotta sculptures in the world.
+Terra cotta—a clay-based, waterproof, fired, and unglazed ceramic—was selected for its durability and historical significance.
+The design of the sphinxes was inspired by those flanking the entrance of the Scottish Rite Temple in Washington, D.C.

 Copyright © 2025 El Paso Scottish Rite - All Rights Reserved.